Mashfiq137/Project-Snake_Game/README.md

-# Dedicated to all of my "Friends"
+# Dedicated to all my "Friends"